-My name is Aled Warren and I’m a student in Glasgow.
+My name is Aled Warren and I’m a history graduate living in London.
 I have an unhealthy obsession with films and TV and so I thought I’d start writing about them.

 Here are my Top 5 Films: